mylinuxforwork/hyprland-settings/README.md

 ```

-Copy the following command into your terminal your terminal.
+Copy the following command into your terminal.

 ```
 bash <(curl -s https://raw.githubusercontent.com/mylinuxforwork/hyprland-settings/master/setup.sh)
 ```

-After the installation you can start the app from your application launcher or with:
+After the installation you can start the app from your application launcher or with the command:

 ```
 flatpak run com.ml4w.hyprlandsettings
 ```

+# Load changes after login

-To restore the changes after every login into Hyprland, please add the following line to your hyprland.conf
+To load your changes after every login into Hyprland, please add the following line to your hyprland.conf

 ```
 exec = ~/.config/com.ml4w.hyprlandsettings/hyprctl.sh
 ```

 # Update

 Just run the installation again.

 # Configuration

-In the folder ~/.config/com.ml4whyprlandsettings, you will find the stored values that you have set with the app.
+In the folder ~/.config/com.ml4w.hyprlandsettings, you will find the stored values that you have set with the app.